Press Releases

 - FOR IMMEDIATE RELEASE: These words should appear in bold face type the upper right-hand margin, just under the GFWC Unity in Diversity emblem.
 You should capitalize every letter.

-- Include their names, telephone numbers, and e-mail addresses on the release.
+- Contact Information: Designate one or two members as media liaisons or club spokespersons ~ include names, telephone numbers, and e-mail addresses.
 Be sure they are knowledgeable about the information contained in the press release as well as your Club, State Federation, and GFWC.

 - Headline: Skip two lines after your contact information and use a boldface type.